acdh-oeaw/Teaching_CBS4DH/lectures/git/git_1.md

 git clone https://github.com/carlonim/test-repo.git
 ```

 5. You will now have a new directory which contains your GitHub repository.
+Move inside this directory (e.g. ``cd test-repo`).
 This local repo will already have a **remote** configured.
 A remote is a repository hosted elsewhere, from which you can pull data or to which you can push data.
 When cloning a repository, Git automatically configures a remote with name **origin**.
 To see the remotes associated to a repo, type the following command:

 ```shell
 git remote